 • Adults over 35

-• Smokers or pollution exposure
+• Smokers or those with pollution exposure

 • People with metabolic imbalance